preetisawant/cloud-foundry/dotnet-updates.md

 {: #dotnet-latest_updates}

 A list of the latest updates in the ASP.NET Core buildpack.

+## June 18, 2020: Updated the ASP.NET Core buildpack v2.7-20200615-1457
+This release includes version 2.3.11 of the dotnet-core Cloud Foundry buildpack.

+* Add support for .NET Aspnetcore 2.1.18
+* Add support for .NET Aspnetcore 3.1.4
+* Add support for .NET Runtime 3.1.4
+* Add support for .NET SDK 2.1.701
+* Add support for .NET SDK 2.1.806
+* Add support for .NET SDK 3.1.202
+* Remove support for .NET Aspnetcore 3.1.2
+* Remove support for .NET Aspnetcore 2.1.16
+* Remove support for .NET Runtime 2.1.16
+* Remove support for .NET SDK 2.1.804
+* Remove support for .NET SDK 3.1.200
+* Update Node.js version to 10.21.0

 ## May 1, 2020: Updated the ASP.NET Core buildpack v2.6-20200424-1047
 This release includes version 2.3.9 of the dotnet-core Cloud Foundry buildpack.